 It would be crooner Tony Bennett who would take the next big step in the history of music video.
 In 1956 his single "Stranger in Paradise" proved to be a hit in the United Kingdom.
 He was invited there to perform, but he only appeared in Glasgow, Scotland and Liverpool, England.
 To rectify the fact that he had no appearances scheduled in London, Bennett made a film of himself walking through Hyde Park, set to "Stranger in Paradise."
 The film was distributed to TV stations in both the United Kingdom and the United States, and played on local stations on shows similar to American Bandstand.
 Preceded by musical film shorts, Soundies, and Snader Telescriptions, Tony Bennett did not invent the music video, but he did invent the music promotional film or music promo clip, a music video meant primarily to promote a song on television.
 Music promo films would become increasingly common in the next decade.

-If The Big Bopper did not invent the rock video, then it is almost a certainty that it emerged from a much more unlikely source.
+Another early rock video emerged from a much more unlikely source.
 Actor and band leader Ozzie Nelson developed his own radio sitcom, The Adventures of Ozzie and Harriet, in 1944.
 The show was very much a family affair.
 While his sons would be played on the radio show by actors until 1949, his real life sons would assume those roles thereafter.
 In 1952 The Adventures of Ozzie and Harriet made the move to television.
 His son Ricky Nelson was very serious about a career in rock 'n' roll, producing his first hit singles in 1957.
 Naturally, Ozzie sought to promote his son's career through performances of his songs on the television sitcom.